spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/preparation-for-going-live.md

 {% endinfo_block %}

 - **Validate that the rollback strategy is still valid**.
 Check that everything you need to recover from an unforeseen problem with the newest version of the project you are deploying is available and in place.
-- **Build up Go Live Support Team**.
+- **Build up Go-Live Support Team**.
 Prepare a team that can monitor your Go-Live, react quickly to any problems, and work with Spryker Support or Operations teams.